lukasjenks/unixutilities/README.md

 **Description**

-Determines the minimum unused GID in the Unix system.
+Determines the lowest unused GID in the Unix system.
 If provided, arguments n and/or m limit (inclusively) the minimum and maximuim GIDs for the search.

 **Usage**